open-src-soc/RETIRED-website/pages/speakers.md

  male professors in his institute to spend time connecting to nature with his family.*

+## Ara: design and implementation of a 1GHz+ 64-bit RISC-V Vector Processor in 22 nm FD-SOI

+**Matheus Cavalcante** (ETH Zurich, matheusd@iis.ee.ethz.ch), Fabian Schuiki (ETH Zurich, fschuiki@iis.ee.ethz.ch), Florian Zaruba (ETH Zurich, zarubaf@iis.ee.ethz.ch), Michael Schaffner (ETH Zurich, mschaffner@iis.ee.ethz.ch), Luca Benini (ETH Zurich et Universita' di Bologna, lbenini@iis.ee.ethz.ch)

+In this presentation, we will discuss about our design and implementation experience with Ara, a vector processor based on RISC-V's Vector Extension.
+Ara is implemented in GlobalFoundries 22FDX FD-SOI technology.
+Its latest instance runs at up to 1.2 GHz in nominal conditions, achieving a peak performance of up to 34 DP-GFLOPS and an energy efficiency of up to 67 DP-GFLOPS/W. We will discuss the performance and scalability of Ara, including its limitations under different work loads, and show that the vector processor achieves a high utilization of its functional units, up to 97%, when running a 256x256 matrix multiplication on sixteen lanes.
+Ara will be released as part of the PULP platform using the same permissive Solderpad license.

+*Matheus Cavalcante received the M.Sc. degree in Integrated Electronic Systems from the Grenoble Institute of Technology (Phelma) in 2018 and is currently pursuing his Ph.D. degree with the Digital Circuits and Systems group of Luca Benini at ETH Zurich.
+His research interests encompass high-performance computing (namely vector processing) and interconnection networks.*

 <p align="center">
 <a href="http://www.cea-tech.fr"><img src="./media/logo_CEA.png" alt="Logo CEA" title="CEA" data-align="center" height="100"/></a>&nbsp;&nbsp;&nbsp;&nbsp;
 <a href="http://www.irtnanoelec.fr/fr/"><img src="./media/IRT-nanoelec.png" alt="Logo IRT Nanoelec" title="IRT" data-align="center" height="100"/></a>